soham-c04/SAHAS-Arcade/README.md

-# Capstone Project
+# SAHAS Arcade

-This is the Programming and Data Structures (PDS) Laboratory Project done by members:
+This Project done by members:
 - Aditya Dhananjay Singh
 - Atharva Atul Penkar
 - Harshil Singh
 - Kumar Snehal
 - Soham Chakraborty

 The project is a code written in C++ language which contains an arcade consisting of three games- 2048, Air Hockey and Snake.
-It uses graphics.h libraries to print visuals in a graphics window.
+It uses **graphics.h** library to print visuals in a graphics window.
 All coding was done in Devcpp IDE and code editor and the compiler used was TDM Gcc.
-A resources zip folder is also included which contains images used in the program.
+A resources .zip folder is also included which contains images used in the program.
 All the images are made by the team members themselves.

 # The concepts used in the program are:
 # 2048: